Self Care: 17 Best Ways to Take Better Care of Yourself.

 Tears slip out of your eyes as waves of guilt and failure wash over you.

-If you have struggled with knowing how to take care of yourself as a mom, you are not alone.
+If you have struggled to know how to take care of yourself as a mom, you are not alone.

-During the COVID – 19 era, when churches, therapist offices, and support networks are closed down, you could have tried to figure out how to take care of yourself emotionally.
+During the COVID – 19 era, when churches, therapist offices, and support networks are closed, you could have tried to figure out how to take care of yourself emotionally.

 Trying to care for yourself should be a natural and God-given instinct.